freeseek/mocha/wdl/README.md

 ```
 awk -F"\t" -v OFS="\t" '{x[$1]++; if (x[$1]>1) $1=$1"-"(x[$1]-1); print}' sample.tsv
 ```
 to generate a new table with additional suffixes in the sample IDs to make the IDs unique.
-It is instead allowed to have other columns to have the same file names as long as the **batch_id** is different
+It is instead allowed to have the same file names in other columns as long as the **batch_id** for these duplicates is different

 When using the pipeline in **idat**, **gtc**, **cel**, or **chp** mode, it is extremely important that IDAT, GTC, CEL, or CHP files within the same batch come from the same DNA microarray model.
 Discrepancies across the input files within the same batch will cause undefined behavior.
 It is okay to use files from different DNA microarrays across batches but we highly recommend that these being different versions of the same array (e.g\.
 Global Screening Array v1.0 vs\. the Global Screening Array v2.0)

 We further recommend batches of 4,000-5,000 samples as this is small enough to make most tasks able to run on preemptible computing and large enough to make MoChA able to perform effective within-batch adjustments for BAF and LRR.
-For DNA microarrays such as the Global Screening Array and the Multi-Ethnic Global Array, this batch sizes will generate VCFs smaller than, respectively, 60GB and 20GB
+For DNA microarrays such as the Global Screening Array and the Multi-Ethnic Global Array, this batch sizes will generate VCFs smaller than, respectively, 20GB and 60GB

 If using the **idat** mode, the green and red IDAT file names have to match and end, respectively, with suffixes **\_Grn.idat** and **\_Red.idat**.
 If the file names have been changed and these suffixes have been modified, unfortunately you will have to manually change the names to first satisfy this requirement or else the conversion to GTC will fail as the Illumina software requires this naming standard

 When using the **txt** mode, you don't have to provide CEL files, but you have to provide the **cel** column with a list of CEL files names grouped by batch that match the CEL file names present in the calls TXT and summary TXT files.
-These will be used exclusively to rename the IDs, especially in situations where different batches contain the same CEL files IDs.
+These will be used exclusively to rename the IDs, especially in situations where different batches contain the same CEL file IDs.
 You will also have to make sure that **calls** and **summary** tables contain the same samples in the same order and that these are indeed present in the **report** table or else the behavior will be undefined.
 To verify the list of samples in each table, you can use the following commands:
 ```
 grep -v ^# AxiomGT1.calls.txt | head -n1 | tr '\t' '\n' | tail -n+2
 grep -v ^# AxiomGT1.summary.txt | head -n1 | tr '\t' '\n' | tail -n+2